 - Username and password are not enough.
 Multi-factor authentication is a requirement.
 This alone will reduce the risk of intrusion immensely.

 - All software needs to be updated hastily.
 Waiting for more than 72 hours after a new patch is released will increase your risk exposure significantly since your systems are now vulnerable.

 - Verify your backups and ensure they work and are protected and separated from the remaining system.
-In more than 60 percent of cases, backups don’t work properly, or are attacked and thus leaving them unusable.
+In more than 60 percent of cases, backups don’t work properly, or are attacked and thus left unusable.
 Make sure you have enough capacity to restore your entire environment.´

-Download our checklist to determine if you have taken the proper actions to withstand a possible cyberattack – and give you company a fair chance to survive.
+Download our checklist to determine if you have taken the proper actions to withstand a possible cyber attack – and give your company a fair chance to survive.